Echo, Utah: History

 Echo was significant to the Union Pacific Railroad.
 The town served as a coaling and watering station for trains entering Echo Canyon.
 From Echo, helper locomotives were added, when needed, to push trains up the steep grade to Wahsatch.
 A large coaling tower and many other railroad infrastructures existed in and around the town.
 Echo saw the most action during World War II.

 The introduction of diesel power, especially after the war, negated the need for the services previously required by steam.
 The coaling tower, most trackage, and structures were removed.

 Echo had faded by the 1960s, yet was still alive by the junction of two major highways.
-However, the arrival of the interstate relegated the town to a few quaint buildings; some homes, a motel, tavern, restaurant and bus station.
-Nearby, Echo Canyon is a magnificent spectacle with its high rock sides and colorful scenery.
+However, the arrival of the interstate relegated the town to a few buildings; some homes, a motel, tavern, restaurant and bus station.
+Nearby, Echo Canyon is a notable spectacle with its high rock sides and colorful scenery.
 The canyon begins just east of Echo and ends outside of Wahsatch, Utah.